sassoftware/event-provenance-registry/INSTRUCTIONS.md

     WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
     See the License for the specific language governing permissions and limitations under the License.

+#### Copyright statement for source code files modified across multiple years

+If you have source code that was previously released with a copyright specifying a particular year and that code is now being modified in a new year, you should update the copyright statement in the related source code files to include a year range, like the following:

+    Copyright © 2022-2023, SAS Institute Inc., Cary, NC, USA.
+All Rights Reserved.